Real Estate Law

 • General provisions

-The law provides for a guarantee in respect of latent defects (vices cachés) of the sold property which renders it unfit for the purpose for which it was intended, or which affects the use of this property.
-The seller would be liable if the buyer would not have acquired, or would have paid a lower price, if he/she had known of such condition.
-The seller is not liable for latent defects which the buyer was able to discover himself/herself.
+The LCC provides for a guarantee in respect of latent defects (Garantie des vices cachés) of the sold property that renders it unfit for the purpose for which it was intended, or that affects the use of this property.
+The seller would be liable if the buyer would not have acquired the property, or would have paid a lower price if the purchaser was made aware of such condition.
+The seller is not liable for latent defects that the buyer was able to discover.

 • Liabilities relating to the purchase of buildings under construction